 What is a Vibram sole?
-And what's so special about them?
+And why do so many brands use them?

-Vibram soles were initially used for mountaineering boots but today you see them on everything from trail running shoes to water shoes (Image credit: Westend61)
+Vibram soles were initially used for mountaineering boots but today you see them on everything from trail running shoes to water shoes (Image credit: Aku)

-So, what is a Vibram sole?
-And is it something you want from your hiking footwear?
-We take a look at the history and characteristics of this legendary feature of outdoor gear, and explain why you want one when the rubber meets the road.
+But, what is a Vibram sole exactly?
+We take a look at the history and characteristics of this legendary feature of outdoor footwear, and explain why you want one when the rubber meets the trails.

 What is a Vibram sole?